 Once chasing creditors instruct bailiffs or High Court Enforcement Officers to attend your premises, it’s then imperative you understand the powers they can exercise.
 You should also understand your rights and what they then may legally remove.

 IMPORTANT – Never disregard the threat of a winding-up petition (WUP).
-If you disregard then your company faces Insolvency and potentially a liquidation may possibly follow if you take action and the petition
+If you disregard then, your company faces Insolvency and potentially a liquidation may follow if you take action and the petition.

 HOW DO SHAREHOLDERS RANK?

 Shareholders of the failed company remain the last group to be repaid.
 They have no security ranking and may only receive proceeds once all other creditors repaid.

 HOW CAN HBG ADVISORY HELP YOUR FAILING BUSINESS?

 When your company has no ability to clear its debt to creditors, or maybe your business has potential or indeed pending legal action, then as a responsible director you need to seek help URGENTLY.
 Our experienced team can discuss your financial situation and offer the best resolution to your company’s problems, even if legal action in progress.
 Our highly experienced team will direct you so may settle on the arrangement for your company and help with the proposed plan to your companies outstanding creditors, stressing the overall benefits to the creditors of the company.
 HBG Advisory offers free, no-obligation unbiased advice. and we offer online secure consultations in the privacy of your home or office, with no awkward people attending causing distress in the workplace.[/vc_column_text][/vc_column][/vc_row]